OwnInTheFoam/discord-selfechobot/README.md

 - The number of message to read.

 **messageMustInclude:**
-This is a single value string.
+This is an optional single value string.
 Messages from `sourceChannel` must include this values string inorder to be send to `destinationChannel`

 **messageAnyIncludes:**
-This is an array of strings.
+This is an optional array of strings.
 Messages from `sourceChannel` must include at least one of the string values within this array inorder to be send to `destinationChannel`

 ## Running the bot
 From terminal within the discord-selfschobot directory run the following commands,